tahira-h/MechaCar_Statistical_Analysis/README.md

 ### MechaCar_Statistical_Analysis

-## Linear Regression to Predict MPG
+Linear Regression to Predict MPG

+LINEAR REGRESSION TO PREDICT MPG

 There are not any variables/coefficients providing a non-random amount of variance to the mpg values in the dataset.
 Each dependent value is determined by random chance and error.
 Therefore, the linear model is a flat line and the slope is not zero.